 Steven N. Peskind is an Illinois Attorney who limits his practice to matrimonial and family law.
-He is a member of the American Acadamy of Matrimonial Lawyers, the International Academy of Family Lawyers and the American Law Institute.
+He is a member of the American Academy of Matrimonial Lawyers, the International Academy of Family Lawyers and the American College of Family Trial Lawyers.
 Steven Peskind has also been named the Best Lawyers 2015 Family Law "Lawyer of the Year" for Chicagoland.
 Mr. Peskind has published five books on family law related topics and has been elected as a Super Lawyer for the past 8 consecutive years.

 Thursday, October 2, 2014

 I’m unsure about how to tell our children about the divorce.
 What's the best way to tell them?

 Excerpt taken from Steven N. Peskind's book titled, Divorce in Illinois: The Legal Process, Your Rights and What to Expect.
 Your discussion with your children will depend upon their ages and maturity.
 Consider consulting with a therapist or psychologist to determine the best way to approach this delicate

 topic.
 When possible, both you and your spouse should

 tell the children about the divorce together so that the children